luxianzi/starvla-training/README.md

 * Remote Connection

   This container includes a built-in SSH server.
-To enable SSH access, expose the SSH port by adding a port-forwarding option to your `docker run` command, and provide an `SSH_PUBLIC_KEY` environment variable.
+To enable SSH access, expose the SSH port by adding a port-forwarding option to your `docker run` command, and provide an `SSH_USER_PUBLIC_KEY` environment variable.
 The entrypoint script will automatically install the key inside the container.

   ```
   docker run \
-    -e SSH_PUBLIC_KEY="<ssh-rsa AAA...>" \
+    -e SSH_USER_PUBLIC_KEY="<ssh-rsa AAA...>" \
     -p <Port number>:22 \
     -v <Share Directory>:/home/worker/share \
     -it --rm --gpus all <Container Tag>